 Sport Jordan was a horseman and rode in amateur rodeos.
 On one occasion, he won the bronc riding contest and the silver rodeo belt buckle he later protected as a POW.
 It was one of the last times father and son would ever see each other again.
-Sport Jordan finally landed a dream job drilling oil wells in the Philippines in 1941, a job that would deliver his family from the hardships of The Depression.
+Sport Jordan finally landed his own lucrative dream job drilling oil wells in the Philippines in 1941, a job that would deliver his family from the hardships of The Depression.
 Little did anyone realize that he was headed into the teeth of a Japanese juggernaut.

 I was embarrassed by my own self-pity at my unbearable predicament as a tortured bond salesman suffering through expensive client dinners above the dignity of doggie bags.
 I listened to my father’s heart felt story that he was revealing to me for the first time and soaked in every word.

 My father knew practically nothing of his father’s war experience.
 As a combat soldier himself in Korea, he seemed to avoid any subject of war altogether and I never pressed.
 But, I became obsessed with finding answers.
 I poured through unpublished manuscripts, diaries, spoke to POWs over the phone and learned exactly the details of my grandfather’s experience.
 He was a Silver Star recipient that he earned as a blockade runner operating a supply ship through enemy waters (a fascinating story in itself).

 When placed aboard the hell ship, the men were crammed into the sweltering 120-degree holds of the ship with water and food meted out in tablespoons.
 Conditions were so horrific that one night some of the POWs killed their brothers (40) in a desperate crazed melee to literally drink life from their victims.
 Slowly, through my research, I pieced together my grandfather’s story.
 I wrote a screenplay, and in the process learned the essence of my grandfather as I added dialogue to my story.
 He seemed to come alive revealing himself through my typing fingers as if I held a Ouiji board.